Transnational Access to

 Services

-The Department of Agricultural Sciences at the University of Naples Federico II is located at the historical Palace of Portici nestled at the foothill of Mt.
-Vesuvius.
-The department aims to deliver solutions to all agriculture and food-based challenges, ranging from farm to fork, with dedicated scientific and empirical research and sustainable technologies.
-The department houses the FASQ (Food Authenticity, Safety and Quality) infrastructure with three major installations: 1.
-Infrared spectroscopy laboratory, 2.
-Laboratory for Multielement Analysis (LAM), 3.
-Stable Isotope Laboratory.
-The FASQ has successfully completed national and EU projects on quality and traceability of high-value food products such as PGI lemons, PDO tomatoes, PDO asparagus and PDO pistachio, South Italian potatoes and Mediterranean seafood.
-FASQ laboratories have also analysed non-food samples (soil, mosses, plant materials etc.) for European projects (e.g. METROFOOD-EU, EU-LIFE ECOREMED, H2020 LANDSUPPORT, etc.) for their successful fulfilment.
+The FASQ has successfully completed national and EU projects on quality and traceability of high-value food products such as PGI lemons, PDO tomatoes, PDO asparagus and PDO pistachio, south Italian potatoes and Mediterranean seafood.
+FASQ laboratories have also analyzed non-food samples (soil, mosses, plant materials etc.) for European projects (e.g. METROFOOD-EU, EU-LIFE ECOREMED, H2020 LANDSUPPORT, etc.) for their successful fulfillment.
 FASQ laboratories have also provided external services to institutes from Spain (CNTA, San Adrian), Tunisia (INSTM, Tunisia) and Canada (UQAT, Université du Québec, Canada) for building reliable and robust food traceability and quality models.

+NIR spectral analysis performed on FT-IR can give in-depth composition of both solid and liquid food/feed samples with high accuracy.
+All quantitative and qualitative information is recorded in a detailed spectra with high resolution.
 ICP systems with OES and MS detectors can give detailed geochemical information about 43 nutritional, toxic & potentially toxic elements.
-TQ-ICP-MS in addition, provides composition of rare-earths, trace and ultra-trace elements, instrumental for food/feed safety, food traceability, and water & soil quality.
-Levels and speciation of toxic elements like arsenic can also be quantified with TQ-ICP coupled with liquid chromatography.
-IRMS applied for estimation of stable isotope can successfully estimate δ13C and δ15N values with high degree of accuracy, and is an integral tool for seafood & feed quality and soil analysis.
+TQ-ICP-MS in addition provides composition of rare-earths, trace and ultra-trace elements, instrumental for food/feed safety and food traceability.
+Levels and speciation of toxic elements like arsenic, chromium, and mercury can also be performed with TQ-ICP coupled with liquid chromatography, which is instrumental in defining the actual toxicity of these metals.
+Additionally, methodologies for estimation of other elements (not included in the original 43 analyses by TQ-ICP-MS) can be developed (for example, iodine) as per user needs.
+IRMS applied for estimation of stable isotope can successfully estimate δ13C and δ15N values with high degree of accuracy, and is an integral tool for seafood and feed quality.

 Support offered